KodoPengin/GameIndustry-hosts-Template/README.md

 - Comments and additional information for several entries
 - All products are seperated, to show consumers which things belong to which product
 - Additional Ipv4 and Ipv6 entries to block them in your firewall
-- Strict and no exceptions for big technology companys (also means some entries may not for beginners)
+- Strict and no exceptions for big technology companys

 # Cons:
 - Kaspersky and Windows Defender doesn't like it

+# Hint:
+Careful with using entries.
+Some may be strict and many services may not work

 # Copyright, Support & License
 It's a single project.
 Creating and maintaining the list has taken several years.